 The Shepherd School Symphony Orchestra recently completed two East Coast tours.
 The 2014 tour culminated in debut performances at Baltimore's Meyerhoff Symphony Hall and New York's Carnegie Hall featuring Professor of Violin Cho-Liang Lin and Professor of Piano Jon Kimura Parker as soloists.
 In October 2016, the orchestra returned to the New York City venue's Stern Auditorium for a program of modern and contemporary music showcasing a world preimere of In Terra¬†by Professor of Composition and Theory Pierre Jalbert.
 The orchestra also performed the same program at The Richard B. Fisher Center on Bard College's Hudson Valley campus.¬†

-The celebration of the Shepherd School's 40th anniversary, includes the continuation of the Shepherd School Symphony Orchestra's 40th Anniversary Commission Project wherein each of our seven faculty composers have created new works for our symphony or chamber orchestras.¬†
+The celebration of the Shepherd School's 40th anniversary, included the Shepherd School Symphony Orchestra's 40th Anniversary Commission Project wherein each of our seven faculty composers created new works for our symphony or chamber orchestras.¬†